GomatoX/psd-extract/README.md

 # psd-extract

-Atom.io package which helps to extract informatio from photoshop layers.
+Atom.io package which helps to extract information from photoshop layers.

 ![psd-extract](http://skersgatvis.lt/psd-extract.png)

-It's very early versio so it only collects css information, below is all supported css properties:
+It's very early version so it only collects css information, below is all supported css properties:

     width
     height